 BISC 276 HUMAN PHYSIOLOGY AND ANATOMY 4 Physiology and anatomy of the basic organ systems of humans.
-PREREQ: BISC207 or BISC208; and CHEM101, CHEM103, CHEM105 or CHEM111 RESTRICTIONS: Open to non-majors only BISC 301 MOLECULAR BIOLOGY OF THE CELL 4 Introduction to the molecular biology of eucaryotes and procaryotes Topics include structure and function of proteins and nucleic acids; replication and repair of DNA; biosynthesis of RNA and proteins; membranes, transport, composition and function of the eucaryotic cell, chromosomes, viruses, the immune system and recombinant DNA PREREQ: BISC207 and one semester of organic chemistry.
-BISC 302 GENERAL ECOLOGY 3 Interactions between organisms and their environments, population dynamics and interactions, communities, energy transfer within an ecological system, and components of the ecosystem PREREQ: BISC208 RESTRICTIONS: Either BISC302 or BISC321, but not both, will count toward Biology major BISC 303 GENETIC AND EVOLUTIONARY BIOLOGY 4 The physical and chemical basis of heredity, the nature and mechanisms of gene action, genes in populations, speciation.
-Laboratory included.
-PREREQ: BISC207 and one semester of organic chemistry BISC 305 CELL PHYSIOLOGY 4 The structure and function of eucaryotic cell organelles.
-Emphasis is on dynamic process-es such as membrane transport, cell motility and protein trafficking.
-Current studies from the literature and experimental techniques are also stressed PREREQ: BISC207, BISC208, CHEM103 and CHEM104.
+PREREQ: BISC207 or BISC208; and CHEM101, CHEM103, CHEM105 or CHEM111 RESTRICTIONS: Open to non-majors only.
+BISC 301 MOLECULAR BIOLOGY OF THE CELL 4 Introduction to the molecular biology of eucaryotes and procaryotes.
+Topics include structure and function of proteins and nucleic acids; replication and repair of DNA; biosynthesis of RNA and proteins; membranes, transport, composition and function of the eucaryotic cell, chromosomes, viruses, the immune system and recombinant DNA.
+PREREQ: BISC207 and one semester of organic chemistry BISC 302 GENERAL ECOLOGY 3 Interactions between organisms and their environments, population dynamics and interactions, communities, energy transfer within an ecological system, and components of the ecosystem.
+PREREQ: BISC208 RESTRICTIONS: Either BISC302 or BISC321, but not both, will count toward Biology major.
+BISC 303 GENETIC AND EVOLUTIONARY BIOLOGY 4 The physical and chemical basis of heredity, the nature and mechanisms of gene action, genes in populations, speciation.
+Laboratory included PREREQ: BISC207 and one semester of organic chemistry.
+BISC 305 CELL PHYSIOLOGY 4 The structure and function of eucaryotic cell organelles.
+Emphasis on dynamic processes such as membrane transport, cell motility and protein trafficking Current studies from the literature and experimental techniques are also stressed.
+PREREQ: BISC207.
+BISC208.
+CHEM103 and CHEM104.
 BISC 306 GENERAL PHYSIOLOGY 4 Principles underlying function of organisms at the organ system level; ionic composition and regulation, respiration, circulation, nutritive metabolism, excretion and neuromuscular activity.
 Lab included.
 PREREQ: BISC208 and two semesters of chemistry BISC 311 MOLECULAR BIOLOGY OF THE CELL 3 Introduction to the molecular biology of eucaryotes and procaryotes.
-Topics include structure and function of proteins and nucleic acids; replication and repair of DNA; biosynthesis of RNA and proteins; membranes, transport, composition and function of the eucaryotic cell, chromosomes, viruses, the immune system and recombinant DNA PREREQ: BISC207 and one semester of organic chemistry.
+Topics include structure and function of proteins and nucleic acids; replication and repair of DNA; biosynthesis of RNA and proteins; membranes, transport, composition and function of the eucaryotic cell, chromosomes, viruses, the immune system and recombinant DNA.
+PREREQ: BISC207 and one semester of organic chemistry.
 RESTRICTIONS: Chemical Engineering majors only BISC 312 GENERAL ECOLOGY LABORATORY 1 Laboratory and field exercises demonstrating basic ecological principles and quantitative techniques.
+Emphasis on population and community phenomena.
+Natural habitats studied include local fields, forests and streams.
+CORF.O.
+BISC302 BISC 317 TROPICAL ECOLOGY 3 Basic aspects of tropical ecology including climatic, geological and adaptive components Focuses on species' interactions and ecosystems Includes at least two field trips PREREQ: BISC207 and BISC208.
+RESTRICTIONS: Taught in Costa Rica.

+BISC 318 TROPICAL AMPHIBIANS AND REPTILES 3

+Topics in worldwide herpetology with a major focus on Costa Rica Topics include evolution, extinct groups and the orders Gymnophiona, Caudata, Anina, Tertudines, Crocodylia and others.
+Field trips included.
+PREREQ: BISC107 or BISC207.

+RESTRICTIONS: Taught in Costa Rica

-Emphasis on population and community phenomena Natural habitats studied include local fields, forests and streams COREQ: BISC302 BISC 321 ENVIRONMENTAL BIOLOGY 3 Basic ecological principles with major emphasis on the effect of man-caused environmental alterations on populations, communities and ecosystems RESTRICTIONS: Either BISC302 or BISC321, but not both, will count toward Biology maior BISC 326 HONORS: GENERAL PHYSIOLOGY DISCUSSION 1 Discussion of selected topics in physiology with emphasis on experimental evidence COREQ: BISC306 BISC 330 BIOLOGY OF VISION 3 An integrative approach to the study of vision.
-Topics are the physics of light, the bio-chemistry of visual pigments, the electrophysiology of the visual pathway, the psy-chophysics of visual perception and robotic vision.
-Emphasis on an interdisciplinary approach.
-PREREQ: BISC207 and BISC208 BISC 366 INDEPENDENT STUDY 1-6 BISC 371 INTRODUCTION TO MICROBIOLOGY 4 Major groups of microorganisms (algae, protozoa, fungi and bacteria) are studied Emphasis on the physiology, metabolism, diversity and interactions between and among each group, and bacteria and their interactions with humans Lab included PREREQ: BISC207 and BISC208 BISC 390 HONORS COLLOQUIUM 3 See ARSC390 for course description.
+BISC 321 ENVIRONMENTAL BIOLOGY 3

+Basic ecological and physical principles with major emphasis on the effect of humancaused environmental changes on populations, communities and ecosystems.
+PREREQ: BISC207 and BISC208 or permission of instructor.

+BISC 326 GENERAL PHYSIOLOGY DISCUSSION 1

+Discussion of selected topics in physiology with emphasis on experimental evidence.
+COREQ: BISC306

+BISC 330 BIOLOGY OF VISION 3

+An integrative approach to the study of vision.
+Topics are the physics of light, the biochemistry of visual pigments, the electrophysiology of the visual pathway, the psychophysics of visual perception and robotic vision Emphasis on an interdisciplinary approach PREREQ: BISC207 and BISC208.

+BISC 366 INDEPENDENT STUDY 1-6

+BISC 371 INTRODUCTION TO MICROBIOLOGY 4

+Major groups of microorganisms (algae, protozoa, fungi and bacteria) are studied.
+Emphasis on the physiology, metabolism, diversity and interactions between and among each group and bacteria and their interactions with humans Lab included PREREQ: BISC207 and BISC208.

+BISC 390 HONORS COLLOQUIUM 3

+See ARSC390 for course description.